 Although through training & education we can REDUCE risk of death or serious injury riding Penny-Farthings, we can never entirely NEGATE all the risks associated with them.
 Riding a Penny-Farthing on public roads is a hazardous activity.
 Indeed riding ANY type of cycle on the Public Roads is, but the Penny-Farthing’s operation is more complex than a standard bicycle and less forgiving if you make an error operating it.
 Even just a moment of inattention or a misjudging traffic can result in serious injuries or death.
 There are many dynamic risks we cannot control such as careless or aggressive motorists.

-Further, because the weight of the cyclist is over the large drive wheel, the risk of a “headover“- the Penny-Farthing was where the term was first coined– is ever-present were the front wheel to be impeded even momentarily by debris, a sharp speed hump or a big pothole.
+Further, because the weight of the cyclist is over the large drive wheel, the risk of a “headover“- the Penny-Farthing was where the term was first coined– is ever-present.
+Where the front wheel to be impeded even momentarily by debris, a sharp speed hump or a big pothole the cyclist will rotate over the handle bars.
 A Penny-Farthing cyclist can suffer life-changing injuries up to and including DEATH even from a low-speed fall or collision.

 How Dangerous is Riding a Penny-Farthing?

 Street cycling a Penny-Farthing- with the obvious exception of mounting & dismounting is the same as riding any bicycle on busy urban roads.
 You must have 100% concentration and cycle defensively by avoiding debris/potholes, monitoring the traffic far ahead as well as pedestrians & unleashed dogs on sidewalks.
 Although the risks are the same as a regular bicycle, the degree of harm from any resulting accident will of course be greater falling from a height of 5 feet.
 As long as you moderate your speed so you are able to respond to risks, you should be fine.
 That’s to say never cycle faster than you could stop if you had to.